-The umbilical cord connects the fetus to the placenta, an organ that provides nutrition.
+The umbilical cord connects the fetus to the placenta, an organ that provides nutrition and oxygen to the fetus.
 Umbilical cord prolapse occurs when the umbilical cord passes through the birth canal and into the vagina in front of the baby's head.
 It occurs after the membranes have ruptured.

 Umbilical cord prolapse is a dangerous condition that can cause stillbirth unless the baby is delivered quickly, usually by cesarean section (C-section).
 Most babies delivered quickly through cesarean section do not suffer from complications caused by this condition.